 The following table shows the underwriting discounts and commissions that we are to pay to the Underwriter in connection with this offering, as well as the proceeds to us, before expenses.
-These amounts are shown assuming both no exercise and full exercise of the Underwriter's over-allotment option to purchase additional shares.
+These amounts are shown assuming both no exercise and full exercise of the Underwriter's over-allotment option to purchase additional shares of common stock.

-Paid by the Company

-No Exercise of Over- allotment option Full Exercise of Over- allotment option
+Per Share Per Series A Preferred Share No Exercise of Over- allotment option Total Full Exercise of Over- allotment option Total Public Offering Price \$ \$ \$ \$ Underwriting discounts and commissions paid(1) Underwriter discounts and commissions paid (pre- existing relationship investors)(2) Proceeds to us, before expenses \$ \$ \$ \$

-Per Per option

-Share Total Share Total

-Public Offering Price \$ \$ \$ \$

-Underwriting discounts and commissions paid

-Proceeds to us, before expenses \$ \$ \$ \$